LucienIV/UFOs/README.md

 The filters can be changed at any time to return different results without a need to refresh the webpage, with one exception that will be noted in the summary section.

 ## Summary
-### Drawback to Design
-One drawback to the construction of the webpage is that deleting the date from the filters will not reset that value for the returned filters.
-Further testing is needed to determine the exact cause of this, but it is definitely worth mentioning at this stage.
-No other filters behave this way on the webpage.
-Deleting any other filter such as state or city will return a new set of results matching the remaining filters.
-However, deleting the date entry will not have the same effect.
-It is worth noting that deleting the entry for the date filter and then a second filter will still return results for the remaining filter criteria.

 ### Recommendation
 One recommendation for the webpage in the future would be to add a dropdown functionality via bootstrap to the filter entry fields to allow the user to know what fields are available for each filter.
 This would prevent any instances of a user putting in a value for a filter that is not currently present on any of the rows in the listing.